jamesgurung/timetable-calendar-generator/README.md

 #### key.json

 The private key file for your service account, which can be downloaded from the [Google Cloud Platform console](https://console.cloud.google.com/apis/credentials).
-Your service account needs domain-delegated authority to the scope `https://www.googleapis.com/auth/calendar`.
+Your service account needs to be delegated domain-wide authority to the scope `https://www.googleapis.com/auth/calendar`.

 #### days.csv